1 Kings 1: Analysis

-David's weakness and old age (1:1–4)
+David's weakness and old age (verses 1–4)

-The opening scene of the Books of Kings describes King David as an 'old and impotent man, shivering with cold', a unique depiction of a highly respected king in ancient historiography.
+The opening scene of the Books of Kings describes King David as an "old and impotent man, shivering with cold", a unique depiction of a highly respected king in ancient historiography.
 The beautiful young Abishag was to accompany him and later played a role without even saying one word (1 Kings 2:17, 22).
 The loss of David's virility (implied in verse 4) suggested to the palace officers that the aging David might have lost his ability to govern as well.